coffeeSurplus/UniPlanner/README.md

 ## 'where exe'

-i've uploaded the application as a single self-contained execuable file which you can find [here](UniPlanner.zip) or at the UniPlanner.zip file. once extracted, it's roughly 160 Mb large.
+i've uploaded the application as an executable file - there are two versions:
+* [UniPlannerLarge](/WhereExe/UniPlannerLarge.zip) - self-contained .exe file, ~160 Mb in size. does not require any extra installations.
+* [UniPlannerSmall](/WhereExe/UniPlannerSmall.zip) - framework-dependent .exe file. ~16 Mb in size. required [.net 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) to be installed.

 ## libraries used